 How to Stay Safe in Playa del Carmen

-- It’s best not to travel with large amounts of cash, and I would recommend wearing a crossbody purse or anti-theft bag while out and about.
+- Don’t carry large amounts of cash: It’s best not to travel with large amounts of cash, and I would recommend wearing a crossbody purse or belt bag while out and about.

-- Keep your valuables and at least one credit card locked in your hotel safe.
+- Keep extra funds in your hotel safe: Keep your valuables and at least one credit card locked in your hotel safe.
 That way you can still have access to funds if your wallet were to get stolen.
 That happened to me in Mexico City and I definitely learned my lesson!

-- You’ll also want to keep your passport locked in your hotel safe.
+- Keep your passport in the hotel safe: You’ll also want to keep your passport locked in your hotel safe.
 Instead, you can carry a photocopy of your passport or have one saved as a picture on your phone.

-- Taxi drivers are known to overcharge especially if you look like a tourist, so always confirm the price of the taxi before getting in.
+- Confirm the price of the taxi upfront: Taxi drivers are known to overcharge especially if you look like a tourist, so always confirm the price of the taxi before getting in.